20 Academic credits at Graduate or Postgraduate level

-This module is delivered over 5 days spread over a number of weeks and meets the requirements for Domain A-C of the Practice Educator Professional Standards.
+This module is delivered over 5 days spread over a number of weeks and meets the requirements of the Practice Educator Professional Standards.

 The teaching covers the setting up of a learning environment, relationship based practice, teaching methods and tools, developing reflective practitioners, supervision, linking theory to practice, managing struggling and failing learners, and assessing practice.